GPlates/GPlates/doc-python-api/pygplates_primer.rst

 the geometry points of the snapshot in that time slot are returned.

-If the requested reconstruction time is *within* the :meth:`time range <pygplates.ReconstructedGeometryTimeSpan.get_time_span>` of the snapshots, but does not match a time slot, then the geometry points in one of the two time slots nearest the reconstruction time (the time slot closest to the initial time specified in :meth:`pygplates.TopologicalModel.reconstruct_geometry`) will be incrementally reconstructed (away from the initial time) to the requested reconstruction time using :meth:`pygplates.ResolvedTopologicalBoundary.reconstruct_point` or :meth:`pygplates.ResolvedTopologicalNetwork.reconstruct_point`
+If the requested reconstruction time is *within* the :meth:`time range <pygplates.ReconstructedGeometryTimeSpan.get_time_span>` of the snapshots, but does not match a time slot, then the geometry points in the time slot (of the two time slots nearest the reconstruction time) that is closest to the initial time (specified in :meth:`pygplates.TopologicalModel.reconstruct_geometry`) will be incrementally reconstructed (away from the initial time) to the requested reconstruction time using :meth:`pygplates.ResolvedTopologicalBoundary.reconstruct_point` or :meth:`pygplates.ResolvedTopologicalNetwork.reconstruct_point`
 (depending on which plate/network in the time slot each active point lies within).
 And those reconstructed points will be returned.